AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing.md

 Therefore, ==the result will be less negative or, possibly, even positive==.
 It is analogous for a negative instance which was classified as positive (but _we subtract_!).

 The corrections are incremental and can interfere with previous updates.
 ==The algorithm converges if the dataset is __linearly separable__==, otherwise it does not terminate.
-For practical applicability it is necessary to set an upper bound to the iterations.
+For practical applicability, it is necessary to set an upper bound to the iterations.

 Thanks to this method, we find one of the infinite possible solution.

 ## Support vector machine (SVM)
 It's a mathematical machine that tries to solve the problem of non-separability (no hyperplane that can separate the data).

 A linear perceptron is inherently binary, since I can choose only one hyperplane (Naive-Bayes can deal with any number of values, so as we know it is not binary.
-This can also be seen in [[#Bayes theorem|this formula with the joint event]])
+This can also be seen in [[#Bayes theorem|this formula with the joint event]]). ==SVMs are also binary==.

 How to overcome the linear separability?
 We could simply give up on the linearity, by using a different shape outside of the hyperplane. i.e.  ![[Screenshot_20221102_135147.png]]